Hi there, I’m Joy!

 I burst out laughing and snapped the selfie above to send to my parents.

-I still laugh a little thinking about it, but that’s what this newsletter is all about: finding joy in the ordinary and extraordinary, at home and adventuring—in all the parts of the world.
-It’s not all sunshine and butterflies, but I think joy in its truest form goes deeper than that.
+That’s what this newsletter is all about: finding joy in the ordinary and extraordinary, at home and adventuring—in all the parts of the world.
+It’s not all sunshine and butterflies, but I believe joy in its truest form goes deeper than that.

 By subscribing to Joy in the World, you won’t miss any posts.
 I only write a few a month (best case scenario), so don’t worry about my emails filling up your inbox and giving you more "clutter”.
 And the best news?
 It’s free.
 Subscribing will make my heart grow three sizes or something like that.
 Seriously.
 I appreciate it so much!